PatchworkBoy/homebridge-edomoticz/README.md

 ### What does the Override slider represent on the EvoHome Thermostat?
 Override-Until time in minutes from the current time.
 Allows setting an override-until time upto 8 hours in the future.
 Setting this slider to 0 will set the heating mode to Auto.
 Setting it to 481 will set the override as a PermanentOverride.

+### Why does my iOS10 > iOS12 iPad no longer work as a HomeHub?
+You've added a new 'TV' device type.
+This is unsupported on < iOS13, and breaks the ability for (for example) an iOS 10.3.4 iPad 4th Gen from being used as a HomeHub.
+Removing the TV accessory does not resolve the issue.
+You MUST remove / disable the accessory, and then delete and recreate your home from scratch to continue using non iOS13 devices as HomeHubs.
+This is not unique to this plugin's implementation of the TV device type.
+If you (for instance) add the Sky-Q-Experimental platform plugin alongside eDomoticz, this will break non iOS13 homehubs.

+In short, if you do not have an AppleTV4, HomePod, or iPad running iOS13 on your home network and you wish to retain remote control abilities from off-LAN, you cannot use the new HomeKit TV device type in ANY homebridge plugin.

 ### Logging
 Complies with Homebridge's native logging & debugging methodology - see https://github.com/nfarina/homebridge/wiki/Basic-Troubleshooting